 What Is A Dirty Martini Mocktail?

-Typically a Dirty Martini contains vodka (or gin), dry vermouth, olive brine, and an olive garnish.
-This mocktail contains all those things, except the alcohol removed vodka and dry vermouth spirits.
-It still has the same classic flavor profile, don’t worry!
+The Dirty Martini is a classic cocktail that originated in New York during the early 1900’s.
+Typically they contain vodka (or gin), dry vermouth, olive brine, and an olive garnish.
+My mocktail version contains all those things, except the alcohol.
+We use non alcoholic vodka and dry vermouth for the same classic flavor profile.

-Dirty Martini Mocktail Ingredients
+Non Alcoholic Dirty Martini Mocktail Ingredients

 NOTE: Non alcoholic spirits are just like alcoholic spirits, some taste better than others.
 We all have different flavor preferences which is why I like to give multiple options.
 I give my recommendations, BUT at the end of the day I want to help you find which non alcoholic spirits you prefer.

-How to Make A Dirty Martini Mocktail
+How to Make A Non Alcoholic Dirty Martini Mocktail

-Frequently Asked Questions About Non Alcoholic Martinis
+Frequently Asked Questions (FAQ’s)

-More Classic Non Alcoholic Mocktails You Might Like:
+More Non Alcoholic Classics You Might Like

 Dirty Martini Mocktail

-- 2 ½ ounce non alcoholic vodka; or gin (I used Arkay)*
+- 2 ½ ounce non alcoholic vodka - or gin (I used Arkay)*

-- ½ ounce non alcoholic dry vermouth; (I used Seedlip Spice 94)*
+- ½ ounce non alcoholic dry vermouth - (I used Seedlip Spice 94)*

 - ½ ounce green olive brine